 - Only 19 colors

 - 2-4 hours drying time between coats

 - Thick paint that has texture and brush marks when dry

-Check out this thrifted sewing table makeover with Beyond Paint.
+Check out my Beyond Paint Review in this thrifted sewing table makeover.

 Where to buy Beyond Paint

 - Amazon – Ship to your home here

 - Home Depot – Ship to Home or Pickup in Store